Materials-Consortia/OPTIMADE/optimade.md

 * **Requirements/Conventions**:
   * This property is REQUIRED.
   * This property MUST be returned as an empty list if no special features are used.
-  * This list MUST be sorted.
+  * This list MUST be sorted alphabetically.
   * If a special feature listed below is used, the corresponding string MUST be set.
   * If a special feature listed below is not used, the corresponding string MUST NOT be set.
 * **List of special structure features**: